mynuddin62/Postgres-query/README.md

     INNER JOIN vehicles v ON b.vehicle_id = v.vehicle_id
     ORDER BY b.booking_id
 ```
+**Explanation**: Here we join three tables with inner join so that all matched users and vehicles will come in the output, meaning if there are any users who have no bookings, then those rows will be removed in the output.
+The same goes for vehicles.

 **Output**:
 | booking_id | customer_name | vehicle_name | start_date | end_date | status |